RobbyV2/RobbyClient/README.md

 # RobbyClient
 Still in beta!
+I'll probably release it when it actually looks good.
 This is the older source.

 Website is still in development, currently version b.17 is made and only availible in a close friend group.
 Mainly for Hypixel (Very buggy) and BlocksMC.